yadavshubham01/leaderboard-data/contributors/yash-learner.md

 twitter: ""
 linkedin: "yaswanth17"
 slack: "D056H37T866"
-joining_date: "06/11/24"
+joining_date: "06/11/2024"
 role : contributor
 ---

 Hello 👋

 I am a _FullStack Developer_ at [Pupilfirst](https://github.com/pupilfirst).
-For past few years, I built the things for improving the _class room_ education in India, collaborating with developers across the world.
+For past few years, I built the things for improving the _class room_ _education_ in India, collaborating with developers across the world.
 I enjoy( 💗 ) contributing to _Open Source_ projects especially, that are built using [Ruby on Rails](https://github.com/rails) 🚀